 Although some may view EVs and PHEVs as a sign of material prosperity (many models being priced as much as luxury conventional-fuel vehicles, well over $50,000 USD), they can also be viewed as a sign of morality.
 EVs are increasingly viewed as symbols of social innovation and environmentalism, and these two traits also become associated with the driver (White and Sintov, 2017).
 Drivers of EVs also enjoy the unique experience and enjoyment that comes with driving EVs, related to responsiveness and quiet operation, and may be in favour of environmental causes, but people can feel discouraged by high upfront and maintenance costs (despite incentives and rebates) of EVs (Park et al., 2018).
 The average gasoline-powered vehicle costs $1,117 to operate yearly and has 50% higher maintenance costs than the average EV which costs only $485 per year to operate, and PHEVs that also save hundreds of dollars compared to gasoline-powered vehicles (McMahon, 2018; Harto, 2020).
 Older cars are usually less efficient than newer cars (even when comparing old vs. new internal combustion vehicles) and require much more maintenance (Ingram, 2014).
 It can be extremely frustrating to own an unreliable vehicle that does not perform as expected.
-A break down on the road, especially during harsh weather conditions, or a medical emergency for example, is the worst-case scenario that every driver would want to avoid.
+A break down on the road, especially during harsh weather conditions, or a medical emergency for example, is the worst-case scenario that every driver wants to avoid.
 And when it comes to safety ratings, the popular Tesla Model 3 EV received 5/5 safety rating from the consumer information agency, EuroNCAP and was the 2019 Top Safety Pick+ of the Insurance Institute of Highway Safety (IIHS).
 Audi E-tron, a PHEV, received IIHS highest safety standard award.
 Many other EVs and PHEVs also achieved remarkably high scores in safety categories (Nguyen, 2020).
-For many people, personal safety and that of their family members and/or employees may be the single highest priority when considering whether or not to purchase a new vehicle.
+For many people, personal safety and that of their family members and/or employees is the single highest priority when considering whether or not to purchase a new vehicle.
 Other factors that hinder the purchase of EVs and PHEVs include the increasing number of people who are working from home, that often involves the use of online software.
-There is pent up demand for EVs and PHEVs that will likely result in a spike in sales after pandemic restrictions are lifted.
+There is pent up demand for EVs and PHEVs that has resulted in a spike in sales.
 Many countries are seeking to ban the sales of new gas/diesel engine vehicles ranging from 2025 (Norway) to 2050 (UK), among others.

 References Argonne National Laboratory.
 (2021).
 Light Duty Electric Drive Vehicles Monthly Sales Updates.
 Center for Automotive Research (CAR).
 (2011).
 The U.S. Automotive Market and Industry in 2025.